Mike Evans Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 - Evans has been the target of 19.7% (45 total) of his team's 229 passing attempts this season.

-- With six targets in the red zone this season, Evans has been on the receiving end of 15.0% of his team's 40 red zone pass attempts.
+- Evans has seen the ball thrown his way six times in the red zone this season, 15.0% of his team's 40 red zone pass attempts.

-- The Buccaneers have run 69.0% passing plays and 31.0% rushing plays this season.
-They rank third in the NFL in scoring.
+- The Buccaneers have thrown the ball in 69.0% of their plays from scrimmage this year while running the ball 31.0% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Evans' matchup with the Eagles.